 Employees shall not remove or deface existing labels on incoming containers of hazardous chemicals.

-Hazardous waste container must be labeled with and approved hazardous waste label with the following information:
+Hazardous waste container must be labeled with an approved hazardous waste label with the following information:

 The date upon which each period of accumulation begins must be clearly marked and visible for inspection on each accumulation unit.